 - Monitoring the child’s communications with the other parent

 PAS isn’t embraced universally by psychologists or psychiatrists.
 There are no statistics regarding PAS, and it isn’t formally recognized by mental health professionals.
 The bible of psychiatric diagnoses, the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), doesn’t list the term parental alienation syndrome.
 In fact, some experts have referred to PAS as “junk science.”

 In South Carolina, we aren’t aware of any family court that has formally recognized PAS.
-Having said that, as divorce lawyers in Charleston, South Carolina, we see the behaviors listed above in many of our cases involving custody.
+Having said that, we see the behaviors listed above in many of our cases involving custody.
 In the least, these cases involve a child who is conflicted and emotionally in crisis as a result of the manipulative parent’s tactics.
 In extreme cases, the manipulative parent can be successful in creating a false belief that the alienated parent is a dangerous and unworthy parent.
 So, if PAS isn’t formally recognized in South Carolina’s family courts, what can be done about the harm the manipulative parent is causing?

 As mentioned, South Carolina’s family courts haven’t recognized parental alienation as an actual “syndrome” or mental illness.
 Although a family court lawyer could try to prove PAS in South Carolina, chances are that lawyer would spend most (if not all) of the client’s money trying to prove the validity of PAS as a valid psychiatric concept before ever getting to the heart of the issue which is the harm the child is suffering.
 In other words, trying to prove PAS in family court may be a waste of time and money.
 Instead, the lawyer should focus on three key areas: